arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Percentage Widget](assets/widget-percentage-1.png)

-The percentage widget displays values as percentage, with the option of adding **icons** and **color thresholds**.
+The percentage widget displays values as percentages, with the option of adding **icons** and **color thresholds**.

 In the widget settings, you can choose from a range of icons, as well as a color that should be visible whenever a value is e.g. below a certain value.

 ![Configuration of a Percentage Widget.](assets/widget-percentage-2.png)